JetBrains/teamcity-docker-minimal-agent/README.md

 ```
 You can use your own base image with the operation system of your choice and JAVA installed.
 TeamCity relies on the `JRE_HOME` environment variable.
 Just tag your own image with the `teamcity-base` tag.

-2) Extract buildAgent.zip of any version you'd like to use into  the `dist/buildagent` folder and prepare agent config directory.
+2) On Unix extract `buildAgent.zip` of any version you'd like to use into  the `dist/buildagent` folder and prepare agent config directory.
 In the same directory where the Dockerfile is placed, run
 ```
 mkdir dist
 unzip buildAgent.zip -d dist/buildagent
 mv dist/buildagent/conf dist/buildagent/conf_dist
 ```

+On Windows just put `buildAgent.zip` into the repository root.

 3) Run the `docker build` command:
 ```